 Can the Nagalase Blood Test detect cancer?

-While not a direct cancer test, elevated Nagalase levels can be associated with cancer and warrant further investigation.
+While not a direct cancer test, elevated Nagalase levels can be associated with cancer and warrant further investigation from your treating physician.

 References